Not ready to become a PAID MEMBER?

 You can still be better prepared by checking for weather alerts, road conditions, closures and power outages on the Blue Menu pages above during inclement weather, or ANYTIME YOU like!

-Links to all of this information are right here and accessible 24/7 to Anyone who visits!
+Links to all of this information are here 24/7 for Anyone who visits!

-The role of WFAH regarding storms:Whether it be severe weather, winter storms, heat and cold waves....I view the role of WFAH as giving you as much heads up as possible.
+The role of WFAH during weather events:Whether it be severe weather, winter storms, heat and cold waves....I view the role of WFAH as giving you as much heads up as possible.
 I look at a multitude of data trying to examine what kind of pattern we are headed in to.
 Temperature pattern, jet stream/storm track, available moisture, historical data - all are important in trying to determine whether or not we stay dry or wet/white.

 What I do in the winter:I try to identify a potential impacting storm sometime in the 7-10 day time period.
 I don't spend much time looking at model data and certainly not snowfall projections.
 I look at the 500mb chart indicating temperature patterns/fluctuations and storm track.
 The 500mb chart far out doesn't provide the detail that model data will as a storm system gets much closer.